-During the performance period 2017-2019, the plan offers the key employees a possibility to earn a reward based on the achievement of required performance levels established for the Konecranes Group's cumulative adjusted Earnings per Share (EPS) during the financial years 2017-2019.
-The adjustments to the EPS include defined restructuring costs, transaction costs related to the MHPS acquisition, purchase price allocation amortization, and other unusual items reported as adjustments by the company.
-The adjusted EPS includes the gain on the disposal of STAHL CraneSystems.
+Employee share savings plan During the performance period 2017-2019, the plan offers the key employees a possibility to earn a reward based on the On February 8, 2017, Konecranes announced that the Board achievement of required performance levels established for the of Directors has decided to launch a new Plan Period relating Konecranes Group's cumulative adjusted Earnings per Share to the Employee Share Savings Plan.
+The new Plan Period (EPS) during the financial years 2017-2019.
+The adjustments to began on July 1, 2017 and will end on June 30, 2018.
+Each the EPS include defined restructuring costs, transaction costs participant will receive one free matching share for every two related to the MHPS acquisition, purchase price allocation acquired savings shares.
+Matching shares will be delivered to amortization, and other unusual items reported as adjustments a participant if the participant holds the acquired shares from by the company.
+The adjusted EPS includes the gain on the the Plan Period until the end of the designated holding period, disposal of STAHL CraneSystems.
+February 15, 2021, and if his or her employment has not ended The rewards to be paid on the basis of the performance before this date for reasons attributable to the employee.
+The period 2017-2019 correspond to an approximate maximum total total amount of all savings of the commencing plan period may of 880,000 Konecranes Plc class A shares including also the not exceed EUR 8.5 million.
+The terms and conditions of the proportion to be paid in cash.
+The plan is directed to approxi-Plan Period 2017-2018 are unchanged from the previous Plan mately 260 key employees including the members of the Group Periods.
+Shares will be acquired with the accrued savings at the market price quarterly, after the publication dates of the Executive Board and the Senior Management during the performance period 2017-2019.
+The Board of Directors will be entitled Konecranes interim results, commencing in October 2017.

-The rewards to be paid on the basis of the performance period 2017-2019 correspond to an approximate maximum total of 880,000 Konecranes Plc class A shares including also the proportion to be paid in cash.
-The plan is directed to approximately 260 key employees including the members of the Group Executive Board and the Senior Management during the performance period 2017-2019.
-The Board of Directors will be entitled to reduce the rewards payable on the basis of the performance period 2017-2019 if certain reward value cap is reached.
+to reduce the rewards payable on the basis of the performance period 2017-2019 if certain reward value cap is reached.

 The Restricted Share Unit Plan is directed to the selected key employees in Konecranes.
 The vesting periods will last from 12 to 36 months.
 The prerequisite for reward payment is that the key employee's employment or service continues until the end of the vesting period.
-The rewards to be allocated on the basis of the entire plan will amount to a maximum total of 200,000 Konecranes Plc class A shares including also the proportion to
+The rewards to be allocated on the basis of the entire plan will amount to a maximum total of 200,000 Konecranes Plc class A shares including also the proportion to be paid in cash.